ubiquiti-community/unifi-ml2-driver/CONTRIBUTING.rst

 .. index::
    single: license; agreement

-In order to contribute to the GenericSwitch project, you need to have signed OpenStack's contributor's agreement.
+In order to contribute to the Unifi project, you need to have signed OpenStack's contributor's agreement.

 .. seealso::